prohenscoll/Celltype-transcriptomics-CLZ/README.md

 3. Run the scripts in the order specified above.

-*Note: Raw data are in Gene Omnibus under the code GSE315204.*
+*Note: Raw data are available in the NCBI Geme Expression Omnibus under accession number GSE315204.*
+*Cibersortx Note: CIBERSORTx analyses were performed using the online platform (https://cibersortx.stanford.edu/) following the developers' guidelines.*
 ---

 ## 📄 License

-This code is released under the
+This code is released under the MIT License.
+See the LICENSE file for details

 ---